 when a new window opens, it's handlebar will be switched off immediately!
 The

-line looks like this: DecorHandleOff : MapRequest,, and is under
+line looks like this: DecorHandleOff : MapRequest,

-DEF defaultallwindows.
+DEF defaultallwindows

 There are some other neat things you can do.
 To execute a shell command, just